Who says you need to pay $150 to $300 for a decent electric shaver?

-Powering this is a lithium ion battery that will last around 35 minutes but it takes around 8 hours to charge.
+Powering this is a lithium-ion battery that will last around 35 minutes, but it takes about 8 hours to charge.

 A quick look at the features

-- Philips says that these blades are “self-sharpening” meaning they don’t wear off easily (you still have to replace these heads once a year
+- Philips says that these blades are “self-sharpening” meaning they don’t wear off quickly (you still have to replace these heads once a year

 - All these three heads are flexible and will adjust to the contours on your face